-In order for this to be possible a general rule applies in Checkmk: <b>newer Checkmk-versions can fundamentally handle the output of older agents</b>.
+In order for this to be possible a general rule applies in Checkmk: Newer versions of Checkmk can basically handle the output of older agents.

 A correctly-installed agent can be very easily queried from the command line.

 In this way you can be certain that the server’s IP address will be accepted by the agent.

-OMD[mysite]:~$ echo | nc 10.1.1.2 6556 <<<check_mk>>> Version: 1.6.0 AgentOS: linux AgentDirectory: /etc/check_mk DataDirectory: /var/lib/check_mk_agent SpoolDirectory: /var/lib/check_mk_agent/spool PluginsDirectory: /usr/lib/check_mk_agent/plugins
+OMD[mysite]:~$ echo | nc 10.1.1.2 6556 <<<check_mk>>> Version: 2.1.0p1 AgentOS: linux Hostname: mycmkserver AgentDirectory: /etc/check_mk DataDirectory: /var/lib/check_mk_agent SpoolDirectory: /var/lib/check_mk_agent/spool PluginsDirectory: /usr/lib/check_mk_agent/plugins

 The output always begins with the line

 Lines included in

->>> are called Section
+>>> are called section headers.

 These divide the agent output into sections.

 check_mk section plays a special role.

 It contains general information about the agent such as e.g., its version number.

 If the host is already being monitored you can also fetch the data with the

-cmk -d myhost123 <<<check_mk>>> Version: 1.6.0
+OMD[mysite]:~$ cmk -d mycmkserver <<<check_mk>>> Version: 2.1.0p1

 If monitoring is already running regularly for the host in question a current copy of the output can always be found in the

-OMD[mysite]:~$ cat tmp/check_mk/cache/myhost123 <<<check_mk>>> Version: 1.6.0
+OMD[mysite]:~$ cat tmp/check_mk/cache/mycmkserver <<<check_mk>>> Version: 2.1.0p1

-You can also conduct a diagnosis of the agents via the GUI.
+You can also conduct a diagnosis of the agent via the web interface.
 This takes all settings into consideration and also supports SNMP devices and those queried using special agents.
-In effect, Checkmk simply attempts to always query via TCP-Port 6556 and SNMP simultaneously.
+In effect, Checkmk always attempts to query via TCP port 6556 and SNMP simultaneously.